 "What does my character think is a fair price for selling the gem?"

 "Does my character think he could defeat both of them without getting wounded?"

 "What does my character think are his best options?"

 Both the GM and Player should be intentional with verbosity.
-Even though only one skill or item is used during each of the Player's turns, the turn can include all sorts of details that do not affect the situation's outcome.
+They can include all sorts of details that do not affect a situation's outcome.
 This slows down the pace of the story, which can be done well to create a dramatic effect or done badly to only be annoying.

 Archery without Details

 Player: Boxley cautiously fires an arrow at the highwaymen from her hiding place behind the wagon.

 Succinct and sufficient.
 There is nothing especially right or wrong about using few words.

 Player: Boxley cautiously fires an arrow at the highwaymen.
 She readies an arrow, leans from her hiding place behind the wagon, selects a target, aims carefully, shoots the arrow, and ducks back behind cover.